Illustration courtesy of Nadia Snopek

 The challenge is especially common in arts and health programs, public art initiatives, and small collecting institutions, where staff frequently wear multiple hats and systems evolve organically over time.
 As discussed in a presentation for the National Organization for Arts in Health, "When Teams Shift: Leveraging Technology to Keep Arts Programs Going," many organizations are now recognizing that documentation and centralized systems are not just operational tools, they are essential to program sustainability.

-- the keeper of exhibition schedules
+- the person managing exhibition and loan schedules

 For organizations already operating with lean staffing, these disruptions can have long-term consequences.